 I have been with North Shore RDA for a few years now and thoroughly enjoy the varied nature of my job.
 I get to spend my time with lovely volunteers, amazing horses and children who benefit hugely from what we do - what more could I ask?

 I have a recent background in classroom teaching and as a teenager competed in Eventing and Show-jumping.
 After a horse hiatus of 20 or so years I am excited about being around horses again.

-I live on the Hibiscus Coast with my husband and two teenagers, three cats and two lovely spoodles.
-We spend a large portion of our time at the beach with my children who compete extensively in Surf Lifesaving.
+I live on the Hibiscus Coast with my husband, Mathew and our two adult children who come and go, three cats and two lovely spoodles; Alfie & Flint.
+We spend our time mountain biking or at the beach.

 I have lived in NZ for almost 5 years, having moved here with my family; husband Chris and two sons aged 13 and 10.
 We also have a 25 year old son and our first grandchild in the UK.

 I have worked with horses all my life and hold British Horse Society stage 1, 2 and 3 in horse management and care. "horses are my passion and life."

 I have worked in many aspects of the horse world, some of my most memorable years were at Redwings Horse Sanctuary, which is the UK's largest equine sanctuary, where I helped to look after over 1,200 horses ponies and donkeys.

 Since being in NZ and not working with horses, I have busied myself fostering over 50 dogs and puppies for the Saving Hope Foundation.
 I have a dog called Ruby (a Saving Hope rescue) and two donkeys, Stanley and Ollie at home, both aged 20.